i-dot-ai/redbox/CODE_OF_CONDUCT.md

-# Code of Conduct - Redbox Copilot
+# Code of Conduct - Redbox

 ## Our Pledge